Installing Sailfish X on Sony Xperia X using Windows

-4.1 Enable “Developer options” by going to “Settings > System > About Phone” and tap the “Build Number” multiple times until you see a prompt saying “You are now a developer!”
+4.1 Enable “Developer options” by going to “Settings > System > About Phone” and tapping the “Build Number” multiple times until you see a prompt saying “You are now a developer!”

 4.2.
-Enable “OEM unlocking” and “USB debugging” from “Settings > System > Developer options” menu.
+Enable “OEM unlocking” and “USB debugging” from the “Settings > System > Developer options” menu.

 4.3 Turn off your phone

 4.4 Connect the USB cable to the PC

-4.5 Press and hold volume up gently and connect the other end of the USB cable to your phone and wait for the LED to light up BLUE.
+4.5 Press and hold the volume up button gently and connect the other end of the USB cable to your phone and wait for the LED to light up blue.
 If it turns green then disconnect the cable and try again.

 NOTE 1: Windows 10 PowerShell requires the commands in the following way, e.g. “.fastboot.exe devices”

-NOTE 2: PowerShell can also be launched from Windows 10 search utility (near bottom left corner).
+NOTE 2: PowerShell can also be launched from Windows 10 search utility (near the bottom left corner).
 Then proceed to the Sailfish folder using the ‘cd’ command.

-4.7 Run command shown in chapter 4 “Enter unlock key” of Sony instructions – but please pay attention to the slightly different command variants explained below.
+4.7 Run the command shown in chapter 4 “Enter unlock key” of Sony instructions – but please pay attention to the slightly different command variants explained below.
 Use the unlock key from chapter 4.0.
 Do not forget to add the ‘0x’ prefix (it reads: Zero Ex) and remove the brackets.